pypa/packaging.python.org/source/guides/creating-and-discovering-plugins.rst

 Using package metadata
 ======================

-Packages can have metadata for plugins described in the :doc:`entry-points`.
+Packages can have metadata for plugins described in the :ref:`entry-points`.
 By specifying them, a package announces that it contains a specific kind of plugin.
 Another package supporting this kind of plugin can use the metadata to discover that plugin.